danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

 We also need to know what kind of comment this is, i.e. whether this is something the team should *keep* on doing, *stop* doing, or *try* something new for next time.
-Let's add a `category` column to the `comments` table as a [Postgres enum](../rails-enum-mysql-postgres):
+This can be modelled with a [Postgres enum](../rails-enum-mysql-postgres):

 ```ruby
 class AddCategoryToComments < ActiveRecord::Migration[7.0]